OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 To achieve these, there are the MUSTS, then, there is what SHOULD be in a consent receipt to make it trust worthy for the individual, then there are the optional fields to extend this transparency.

-Without providing details about what is sensitive, the consent record can be used with a very low level of liability, and is not meant to be used for MVCR regulatory compliance.
+Without providing details about what is sensitive, the consent record can be used with a very low level of liability, and MINIMUM MVCR is not meant to be used for MVCR regulatory compliance.

+FIELD CONFORMANCE: MINIMUM MVCR
+- MUST
+- SHOULD
+- OPTIONAL
+- MAY

+Implementation Guidance

 MINIMUM MVCR Requirements
 * The PI Subject obtains a record of the consent at point in time consent is provided so as to be contextually #usable
-* The PI Subject and the Data Controller can use the receipt to communicate about the consent and its management
+* The PI Subject and the PI Controller can use the receipt to communicate about the consent and its management
 * The consent receipt can be used by the PI Subject and the Data Controller to prove consent post the point in time the consent was provided
-* a verifiable contact information is provided which is proportional to the context and method of consent provision.
+* verifiable contact information is linked to the record which is proportional to the context and method of consent provision.
 * Conformance for MVCR requires a minimum of: contact information, proportional linking, and minimum viable purpose specification

-## 3.2 Explicit Consent
+## 3.3 Explicit Consent
 * All Core Fields are required, some
 * All the requirements of the previous + plus additional fields for the receipt to be usable for scale and compliance

-## 3.3 Legal compliance UK (example of compliance requirements)
+## 3.4 Legal compliance UK (example of compliance requirements)
 * All previous requirements + explicit references to requirements and its satisfaction (presented as a X (or UK) profile for compliance)
 * Note compliant with current legislation (not GDPR)
 * Machine readable is a requirement in order to automate the validation of wether or not a receipt is compliant.